 REGION

-Asia Pacific to be fastest-growing region in market during forecast period
+Asia Pacific to register highest CAGR in digital biomarkers market during forecast period

 DIGITAL BIOMARKERS MARKET: COMPANY EVALUATION MATRIX